 1. Visit Mistico Arenal Hanging Brides Park

-Mistico Arenal Hanging Bridges Park – Walking across a network of bridges hanging high about the rainforest is one of the most iconic things to do in Costa Rica and Arenal is one of the best places to do it.
-I would put this at the top of your list of things to do in La Fortuna.
+Walking across a network of bridges hanging high about the rainforest is one of the most iconic things to do in all of Costa Rica and La Fortuna is one of the best places to do it.

 2. Take a hike in Arenal Volcano National Park

-Arenal Volcano Hike – Arenal volcano is imposing and visible from right within the town (it’s stunning at sunset) but you can also take a hike on the volcano.
+Arenal volcano is imposing and visible from right within the town (it’s stunning at sunset) but you can also take a hike on the volcano.
 I went with a guide, which is probably for the best since I did once end up walking down a volcano barefoot in Nicaragua.
-Check out my suggested tours below.

-Speaking of the hot springs, this is another of the top things to do in La Fortuna Costa Rica and after a day (or probably several days elsewhere in Costa Rica), it’s nice to dip your body into some natural, thermal waters.
+Speaking of the hot springs, this is another of the popular activity and after a day (or probably several days elsewhere in Costa Rica), it’s nice to dip your body into some natural, thermal waters.

-Taking a trip to Caña Negro is definitely one of the most overlooked things to do in La Fortuna.
+Taking a trip to Caña Negro is definitely one of the most overlooked activities near La Fortuna.
 Although it requires a day trip, I saw more wildlife in its natural habitat during my this guided boat trip that I did during the rest of my time in Costa Rica.
 Probably because it seemed there were fewer tourists here.
 My favourite was watching the monkeys fooling around, completely naturally (not something you see so much in places like Manuel Antonio where they’re largely hanging around hoping the tourists will feed them).
 Also spotted: kingfisher, Jesus Christ lizards, caiman and turtles.
+You can easily book a Caño Negro tour in the town.

 6. Go whitewater rafting at Rio Balsa